 Dr. Rebekah R. Frost

 Dr. Rebekah R. Frost is a 2005 graduate of the University of Illinois College of Veterinary Medicine and a Chautauqua County Native.
 She is owner and head Veterinarian of the clinic.
-She enjoys surgery, dentistry, laser therapy and diagnostics.
+She enjoys surgery, dentistry and diagnostics.
 Dr. Frost resides near Sinclairville with her husband Daryl, and children Caden, Mikenna and Colton.
-Her pets include 10 horses, 4 dogs, 6 cats, 2 guinea pigs, 2 rabbits, 1 snake, 1 spider, swine and many chickens.
-She enjoys horseback riding, hiking, and biking in her spare time.
+Her pets include 12 horses, 5 dogs, 6 cats, 2 guinea pigs, 7 cows, 6 pigs and many chickens.
+She enjoys horseback riding, hiking, biking and crossfit in her spare time.

 Michele is our afternoon receptionist.
 She attended JCC and Fredonia State College.
-Michele lives in Irving with her husband Phil and 9 Shelties, 2 Dachshunds & 1 Yorkie, plus 2 cats.
-She enjoys spending time with her dogs, traveling, and gardening.
+Michele lives in Irving with her husband Phil and 4 shelties, 2 dachshunds & 1 yorkie, plus 3 cats.
+She enjoys spending time with her dogs, traveling, gardening and working in her craft studio.

 Kath has been our veterinary surgical assistant for over 30 years.
 Aside from all things feline, her interests include crafts and collecting cookbooks.
 She lives in Jamestown with her husband Jerry and her cat Benny.
 We call her the ‚Äúcat whisperer‚Äù as she can tame any fractious feline!

-Alexandria, AKA Alex, is our Veterinary Technician.
+Alexandria, AKA Alex, is a licensed veterinary technician.
 She is a graduate of Medaille College for Veterinary Technology.
-She lives in Ashville with her 2 rescue dogs Karma and Gilbert, her Leopard gecko Mufassa and her 2 leukemia cats Peach and Poof (a.k.a.
-Liberty).
-Outside of work she enjoys spending time on the farm, cooking, camping and swimming.
+She lives in Ashville with her husband, 3 rescue dogs Karma, Gilbert, and Tucker, her leopard gecko Mufasa and her 5 cats.
+Outside of work she enjoys adventuring with her husband and dogs and swimming.

-Our Veterinary Technician Nicole graduated from Medaille College.
+Our veterinary technician Nicole graduated from Medaille College.
 Nicole's lived in Chautauqua County all of her life.
-She has 2 dogs, Balto and Bear, and 3 cats named Clover, Saffron and Peanut.
+She has a dog named Bear, 3 cats - Clover, Saffron and Peanut, and multiple geckos, leopard and African fat tailed.
 Nicole enjoys drawing and cooking in her spare time.

-Nicole lives in Brocton with her Father and Beagle, and graduated from SUNY Delhi with an AAS in Veterinary Technology.
-Nicole is currently going to SUNY Fredonia for a Bachelor's in Computer Information Systems.
-She loves being with friends and family, and her Beagle named Gabriel.
-She loves all things Beagle!
+Nicole lives in Brocton with her Father and beagle.
+Nichole graduated from SUNY Delhi with an AAS in Veterinary Technology and she has a Bachelor of Science degree in Computer Information Systems from SUNY Fredonia.
+She loves being with friends and family, and her beagle named Gabriel.
+She loves all things beagle!